 Baptist Seminary of Kentucky is affiliated with the Cooperative Baptist Fellowship (CBF), Cooperative Baptist Fellowship Kentucky (CBF Kentucky), and National Baptist Convention of America International, Inc. (NBCA).
-The fellowship movement consists of approximately 1,800 affiliated churches who share a passion for the Great Commission of Jesus Christ and a commitment to Baptist principles of faith and practice.

 Churches and individuals affiliated with the American Baptist Churches of Indiana and Kentucky (ABC IN/KY) and the Kentucky Council of Churches (KCC) also serve as ministry partners.
 Additionally, the Seminary works with and receives support from churches of multiple denominations across the commonwealth.